 For each chapter, we collaborate with scientists to select a body of works from the most relevant academic literature.
 We extract existing imagery - such as maps and visualisations - and archive them on the present website under interactive formats.
 We explicit the data sources and how they have been produced.

 Based on this scientific corpus, we invite artists to propose interpretations under different forms (visualisations, sound, performance, installations, etc).
-All artworks are documented and released under public domain on this website for people to download and appopriate.
+All artworks are documented and released under public domain on this website for people to download and appropriate.

 Workshops & Exhibitions